Keyword Chef Review Summary;

 You can of course use Google to provide these answers, or you can start to write them down yourself, you could probably think of 5 or 6 different 'can you cook X in an oven' questions yourself.
 But you may start to flag after the ones in your head are done.

-You also wouldn't know the volume in which people are searching for these questions per month.
+You also wouldn't know the volume in which people are searching for these questions per month, or provide you with a list of keywords.

 Why Do You Need Keyword Research Tools?

-After you have exhausted your 5 phrases that you thought of, you are suddenly at an impasse, as there must be more than 5 foods that people want to learn how to cook in an oven, or perhaps shouldn't cook in an oven, but you can't for the life of you think.
+After you have exhausted the 5 phrases that you thought of, you are suddenly at an impasse.
+There must be more than 5 foods that people want to learn how to cook in an oven, or perhaps shouldn't cook in an oven, but you can't for the life of you think.

-This is where keyword research tools come into play, such as Keyword Chef, the tool we are reviewing and talking about today.
+This is where research tools come into play, such as Keyword Chef, the tool we are reviewing and talking about today.
+Of course, there are other keyword tools out there, which we will talk about at the end of this review.

 Unlike simply Googling and waiting for the autosuggest to provide you with a few answers, without any volumes or similar articles, keyword tools usually provide you with a lot more data.

-For example the average number of searches for a particular phrase, the highest monthly searches and lowest monthly searches, as well as other possible websites who are currently ranking for those particular phrases.
+For example the average number of searches for a particular phrase, the highest monthly searches and lowest monthly searches, as well as other possible websites that are currently ranking for those particular phrases.

 What Is Keyword Chef?

-A relatively new tool to the market, appearing at the start of 2021, created by Ben Adler, who owns and runs the Affiliate Niche Builders website.
+A relatively new tool to the market, appearing at the start of 2021, it was created by Ben Adler, who owns and runs the Affiliate Niche Builders website and Facebook groups.

-Keyword Chef is completely focused on providing keyword ideas, it doesn't play around with rank tracking or trying to determine if people are spending $1 to get in front of you or $0.01 via ads.
+Keyword Chef is completely focused on providing keyword ideas.
+It doesn't play around with rank tracking or try to determine if people are spending $1 to get in front of you or $0.01 via ads.

-It is there to provide you with keywords and keyword variations, based upon your initial search query.
-Giving you access to a variety of different styles of questions.
-Such as questions, how to, best and comparison ideas.
+It is there to provide you with keywords and keyword variations, based on your initial search query.
+It does seem to focus on Ben's love of finding long-tail keywords.

 How Does Keyword Chef Work?